vllm-project/vllm-spyre/docs/getting_started/installation.md

 source .venv/bin/activate
 ```

+??? question "Why do I want the `--system-site-packages`?"
-Since the full `torch_sendnn` stack is only available pre-installed in a base
+    Because the full `torch_sendnn` stack is only available pre-installed in a
-environment, we need to add the `--system-site-packages` to the new virtual
+    base environment, we need to add the `--system-site-packages` to the new
-environment to fully support the Spyre hardware.
-Pulling in the system site
+    virtual environment in order to fully support the Spyre hardware.

-packages is not required for CPU-only installations.
+    **Note**, pulling in the system site packages is not required for CPU-only
+    installations.

 ## Install vLLM with the vLLM-Spyre Plugin

-You can either install a released version of the vllm-Spyre plugin directly from
+You can either install a released version of the vLLM-Spyre plugin directly from
 [PyPI](https://pypi.org/project/vllm-spyre/) or you can install from source by
-cloning the [vllm-Spyre](https://github.com/vllm-project/vllm-spyre) repo from GitHub.
+cloning the [vLLM-Spyre](https://github.com/vllm-project/vllm-spyre) repo from
+GitHub.

 === "Release (PyPI)"

-    Note, to avoid any dependency resolution errors, we will install PyTorch
-    separately and tell `uv` to ignore any of it's dependencies while installing
-    the `vllm-spyre` plugin.

     ```sh
     echo "torch; sys_platform == 'never'
     torchaudio; sys_platform == 'never'